ronron22/unbound-docker/README.md

 From MatthewVance/unbound-docker, i add

 * unbound-control for driving the main process
-* some cofiguration file for forward to autoritative server
+* some configuration files for forward to autoritative server, etccetera
 * dnstap support

 ## Tree